mscdex/reformed/README.md

       form.parse(bb, function(err) {
         if (err) {
-          // `form.data` will always be undefined in case of error res.writeHead(err.key === undefined ?
+          res.writeHead(err.key === undefined ?
 500 : 400);
           res.end(''+err);
           return;
         }

-        // if we had no required fields, `form.data` could be undefined
-        // if no form data was submitted

         // use `form.data` here ...